Kos/kos.gd/posts/2026-02-arduino-without-arduino.md

 We just need two things:
 - the compiler `avr-gcc`
-- the uploader `avrdude`
+- the uploader avrdude

 My home PC (still) runs Windows, but I do most of my development on a Fedora VM via WSL these days, so that's what I tried to use first.
-I was worried that getting serial communication on WSL would be problematic (not clue if/how forwarding the USB device into a VM can work), but good surprise: turns out I don't have to!
+I was worried that getting serial communication on WSL would be problematic (no clue if/how forwarding the USB device into a VM can work), but good surprise: turns out I don't have to!

 Instead, I ended up:

-- installing `avrdude` on Windows - easy!
+- installing avrdude on Windows - easy!
 I only needed to download the release from Github and unpack the two file (`avrdude.exe` and `avrdude.conf`) anywhere into my PATH
 - installing `avr-gcc` on Linux - also easy; in my case `sudo dnf install avr-gcc avr-libc`
 - running `avrdude.exe` from within WSL (since you can generally use Windows binaries from within the WSL VM)